Image Building and Management

 From the

-page, enableContainer Build Host
+tab select Properties page, and enableContainer Build Host

 from theAdd-on System Types